Ferhat Mehenni

-Ferhat Mehenni (فرحات مهني; born March 5, 1951) is an Algerian politician, writer, protest singer, musician and songwriter, founder and first President of the Movement for the Self-Determination of Kabylia.
-He has been President of the Kabyle Provisional Government since June 1, 2010.
+Ferhat Mehenni (Ferḥat Mhenni; born March 5, 1951) also known as Ferhat Imazighen Imula (Ferḥat Imaziɣen Imula) is a Kabyle politician in exile, writer, protest singer, musician and songwriter, founder and first President of the Movement for the Self-Determination of Kabylia.
+He has been President of the Kabyle Government in Exile since June 1, 2010.

-In 2012, Mehenni was subjected to controversy after visiting Israel, where he voiced his support and solidarity for Israel, comparing it to Kabylia.
-In 2021, Mehenni's organization, MAK, has been classified as a terrorist organisation in Algeria after claims from the Algerian authorities saying that MAK members were planning car bombs.
-Mehenni was arrested by the French authorities and placed in police custody in 2021 as part of an investigation into organised money laundering in relation to sports betting.

 Career and Politics

 Early life

-Mehenni was born on March 5, 1951, in Illoula Oumalou, Tizi Ouzou Province, Kabylia.
+Mehenni was born on March 5, 1951, in Illoula Oumalou, Tizi Ouzou Province, Algeria.
 He graduated from the University of Algiers with a degree in political science.
 Soon after, he began his career as a protest singer and political activist.

 Activism

-Due to his hostility towards the Algerian government and extremists, Mehenni was arrested 13 times, imprisoned for 3 years, and tortured repeatedly by government forces.
+Due to his struggle for human rights and advocacy for Amazigh and indigenous cultural rights, Mehenni was arrested 13 times, imprisoned for three years, and tortured repeatedly by Algeria's military regime.

-In response to the Black Spring massacre in Kabylia, Mehenni established the Movement for the Autonomy of Kabylia.
+In response to the Black Spring massacre in Kabylia, Mehenni established the Movement for the Autonomy of Kabylia (MAK).
 The MAK was later reformed into the Movement for the Self-Determination of Kabylia.

 Mehenni's eldest son, Améziane Mehenni, was assassinated in 2004.

+Pro-Israel

+Mehenni has long been an outspoken supporter of Israel, drawing comparisons between his own cause and the Zionist cause.
+He made a visit to Israel in 2012, meeting Likud hardliners such as Danny Danon, and took part in a pro-Israel demonstration in Paris in October 2023 amid the Gaza war.
+The relationship has been described as consistent with Israel's periphery doctrine.